-21. Rule 29(3) of the Staff Appeals Procedure provides that final decisions shall, to the extent possible, be public and may only be redacted where this is deemed
+20. Rule 29(3) of the Staff Appeals Procedure provides that final decisions shall, to the extent possible, be public and may only be redacted where this is deemed necessary by the Judge, proprio motu or upon request by the Appellant for the purpose of protecting the Appellant's identity.

-22. Rule 37 of the Staff Rules sets out, in part:
+21. Rule 37 of the Staff Rules sets out, in part:

 - (a) Employment contracts for contracted staff shall only be concluded for a fixed term.
-They shall normally be granted for a one year period but may be issued for a different period for operational needs. - (b) The renewal of a contract shall not give rise to any right or expectation of further renewal or conversion into a contract of indefinite duration, even if the same type of work is required by the [Kosovo Relocated Specialist Judicial Institution ("KRSJI")] thereafter. - (c) The particular temporary nature and the specific needs of KRSJI do not allow providing contracted staff with permanent employment and this is reflected in the level of remuneration. - 23.
+They shall normally be granted for a one year period but may be issued for a different period for operational needs. - (b) The renewal of a contract shall not give rise to any right or expectation of further renewal or conversion into a contract of indefinite duration, even if the same type of work is required by the [Kosovo Relocated Specialist Judicial Institution ("KRSJI")] thereafter. - (c) The particular temporary nature and the specific needs of KRSJI do not allow providing contracted staff with permanent employment and this is reflected in the level of remuneration. - 22.
 According to Rule 67 of the Staff Rules, "[t]he Registrar may terminate the contract of a contracted staff member [...]
 (1) if objective necessities of service require abolition of the post or a reduction in staff [...]
 (7) if, in the Registrar's opinion, such termination would be in the interest of the KRSJI."

-24. Rule 68 of the Staff Rules sets out, in part:
+23. Rule 68 of the Staff Rules sets out, in part:

 - (a) A staff member whose appointment is to be terminated shall be given at least thirty calendar days' written notice of such termination. [...] - (c) The thirty calendar days' notice period is considered to start form the day of the reception by the staff member of the Registrar's Decision.
 Where notification cannot be effected personally, the notice shall be sent to the staff member's official electronic address.
-The working day after receipt of the opening of the electronic mail shall be considered as the day of service. - 25.
-Rule 83 of the Staff Rules sets out, in part, that "[e]very staff member shall have the right to appeal against a final administrative decision of the Registrar relevant to the rights and obligations of staff."
+The working day after receipt of the opening of the electronic mail shall be considered as the day of service. - 24.
+Rule 83 of the Staff Rules sets out, in part, that "[e]very staff member shall have the right to appeal against a final administrative decision of the Registrar relevant to the rights and obligations of staff." - 25.
+Rule 84 of the Staff Rules sets out, in relevant part: - (a) A staff member who wishes to appeal an administrative decision of the Registrar other than a decision taken as a result of a disciplinary action shall, as a first step, address a letter to the Registrar requesting that the administrative decision be reviewed; such letter must be sent with signature to the working email address of the

-26. Rule 84 of the Staff Rules sets out, in relevant part:
+Registrar within one month from the date the staff member was notified of the administrative decision in writing.

-- (a) A staff member who wishes to appeal an administrative decision of the Registrar other than a decision taken as a result of a disciplinary action shall, as a first step, address a letter to the Registrar requesting that the administrative decision be reviewed; such letter must be sent with signature to the working email address of the Registrar within one month from the date the staff member was notified of the administrative decision in writing. - (b) If the staff member wishes to appeal, the staff member shall submit the appeal by signed letter to the working email address of the Registrar within fourteen days from the date of receipt of the Registrar's answer to the request under sub-rule (a).
+(b) If the staff member wishes to appeal, the staff member shall submit the appeal by signed letter to the working email address of the Registrar within fourteen days from the date of receipt of the Registrar's answer to the request under sub-rule (a).